argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-modelzoo-programs.md

 In the ALCF SN30 cluster, the Model Zoo samples run inside of singularity containers.
 The singularity image includes support for compiling and runninbg models.

+The procedure in this section is drawn from the inference part of (Walkthrough—​Inference and Fine-tuning with Llama2 7B for Chat)(https://github.com/sambanova/modelzoo/blob/main/examples/nlp/README.adoc).
+The Model Zoo sample used as an example in this section is describe in more detail here: [About the Generation Example Apps](https://github.com/sambanova/modelzoo/tree/main/examples/nlp/text_generation).
+That readme (on github) also describes the changes made to a cpu mode sample to run on an RDU.

 ## Cloning the Model Zoo Repository

 Clone the repo in your usual location.